 - a.
 All incident response reporting and escalation procedures must be formally documented and approved by USG Cybersecurity. - 1.
 Cybersecurity events refer to any questionable or suspicious activity that could threaten the security of sensitive data and/or our information systems infrastructure.
 These events may or may not have criminal implications.
 Examples include: reconnaissance activity or human error. - 2.
 Cybersecurity incidents are violations (or imminent threats of violation) of cybersecurity policies, acceptable use policies, standard cybersecurity practices, and federal and state cybersecurity and privacy legislation.
 Examples include: An information system being "hacked" or the loss of a thumb drive containing sensitive data. - b.
 USG organizations must train employees on how to recognize and report cybersecurity incidents in accordance with the reporting and escalation procedures. - c.
 USG organizations must have a designated and documented incident management point of contact. - d.
 A timely response is critical.
-USG organizations must report all security incidents or events of interest affecting systems or data for any of the security objectives of confidentiality, integrity, or availability to USG Cybersecurity through the ITS Service Desk (helpdesk@usg.edu) at 706-583-2001, or 1-888-875-3697 (Toll free within Georgia). - 1.
+USG organizations must report all security incidents or events of interest affecting systems or data for any of the security objectives of confidentiality, integrity or availability to USG Cybersecurity through the ITS Service Desk (helpdesk@usg.edu) at 706-583-2001, or 1-888-875-3697 (Toll free within Georgia). - 1.
 Timely Response is defined by the type of data or information breached and the regulation governing the breach notification.
-For example, some regulations state within 24 hours of discovery, other regulations state most expediate time possible, or without reasonable delay.
+For example, some regulations state within 24 hours of discovery, other regulations state most expediate time possible, or without reasonable delay. - In accordance with the Georgia Cybersecurity Board memo dated 09/08/2020, all cybersecurity incidents affecting mission-critical systems and categorized as "High" shall be reported to USG Cybersecurity within one hour of identification.
+USG Cybersecurity has the responsibility to notify the governor's office or delegated authorities.